tobimensch/termsql/README.md

 - add more examples to manual
 - support user scripts to preprocess column input
- - this would allow users to use tools like sed or anything they can think of to modify certain columns BEFORE it's inserted
+ - this would allow users to use tools like sed or anything they can think of to modify certain columns BEFORE they're inserted into the database

     termsql -i input.csv -d ':' --pp 3 my_script.sh "select * from tbl where col5>=100"

- - my_script.sh receives the column data, row number and the col number as input
+ - my_script.sh would receive the column data, the row number and the col number as input

-- get input from users how to improve further
+- get input from users how to improve further / what features to adds

 <!--
 - idea: support presets for certain well defined tasks